tisimst/vatic/README.rst

 ==================================
-Vatic: Open Source Risk Analysis
+vatic: open source risk analysis
 ==================================

 Introduction
 ============

-Vatic software is a predictive-modeling, simulation, and analysis spreadsheet application.
+vatic software is a predictive-modeling, simulation, and analysis spreadsheet application.
 It is designed to be a **viable open-source alternative** to commercial packages like `Crystal Ball`_, `@Risk`_ and `ModelRisk`_.
 It relies on powerful Monte Carlo simulation and statistical analysis methods to reduce the risk of uncertainty.
-Using the popular Python_ programming language, even more control can be gained by utilizing the Vatic API directly, which means that you can utilize other popular packages like NumPy_, SciPy_, and Matplotlib_ to further enhance the computing capabilities of Vatic!
+Using the popular Python_ programming language, even more control can be gained by utilizing the Vatic API directly, which means that you can utilize other popular packages like NumPy_, SciPy_, and Matplotlib_ to further enhance the computing capabilities of vatic!

 What can it be used on?
 =======================